darklaunch/darklaunch.com/blog/2011/09/12/php-determine-if-using-ssl-https-or-http.md

+# PHP determine if using SSL HTTPS or HTTP

 To determine if SSL is used, the `is_ssl()` function will return True if the page is using SSL (HTTPS or on Port 443), False if not used.